Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Data example

-To get a sense for the magnitude of $p$, we use data from a similar experiment: in this case, each origami has been designed in such a way that it carries exactly one fluorophore.
-We estimate $p$ as the average ratio $\hat{p}$ of the number of frames where the fluorophore is ``on'' (a bright spot is seen) and the total number of observed frames before bleaching (no spot is seen for any time in the future), and we find $\hat{p}\approx 0.0339$.
-This indicates that we are in the difficult ``small $p$'' regime of the $\mathrm{Bin}(n, p)$ problem, and we will therefore apply the Bayesian estimators introduced in Section \ref{S:SimulationStudy} (SE, DGE) to estimate $n^{(t)}$.
-The beta prior for SE and DGE uses the parameters $a = 2$ and $b = 2/\hat{p} - 2 \approx 56.99$.
-We choose the unimodal prior with $a=2$, as suggested by Table \ref{Table:SimsForExample}, since we assume that our guess $\hat{p}$ is reasonably accurate.
-Note that a finer degree of modeling would require to view $n^{(0)}$, $n^{(t)}$ and $p$ as random variables (with small variances) instead of constants.
-However, as shown in Section \ref{S:SimulationStudy}, the Bayesian estimators we consider are robust against fluctuations in the parameters and are therefore suited to estimate the respective mean values.
+To get a sense for the magnitude of $p$, we use prior information from a similar experiment where each origami has been designed to carry exactly one fluorophore.
+We calculate the average ratio between the number of frames where the fluorophore is active (a bright spot is seen) and the total number of frames before bleaching, which yields $\tilde{p}\approx 0.0339$ as a prior guess for $p$.
+Therefore, we are indeed in the difficult small-$p$ regime of the binomial $(n, p)$ problem and will estimate $n_t$ via the Bayesian scale estimators~\eqref{eq:scale}, using the notation (SE, PME) of Section~\ref{S:SimulationStudy}.
+The beta prior for SE and PME uses the parameters $a = 2$ and $b = 2/\tilde{p} - 2 \approx 56.99$.
+We choose the unimodal prior with $a=2$, as suggested by Table~\ref{Table:SimsForExample}, since we assume that our guess $\tilde{p}$ is reasonably accurate.
+Note that a finer degree of modeling would require to view $n_0$, $n_t$ and $p$ as random variables instead of constants.
+However, as shown at the end of Section~\ref{S:SimulationStudy}, the Bayesian estimators we consider are robust against fluctuations in the parameters and are therefore suited to estimate the respective mean values.